A First-Order Gradient Approach for the Connectivity Optimization of Markov Chains: Introduction

 Our main contributions are as follows: \begin{itemize} \item We generalize the existing metrics for network connectivity based on MFPTs, accommodating both linear combinations and general (smooth) functions. \blue{Moreover, we introduce a broader class of network optimization problems with the new generalized connectivity metric as an objective function.
 We consider both the fixed support case and the non-trivial random support case.}

-\item If the considered graph is Hamiltonian, we derive explicit bounds for the sum of the MFPTs if we assume reversibility \blue{in Proposition~\ref{prop:ul_bound}}, and we rigorously show that we can obtain a strictly better solution by relaxing the reversibility assumption \blue{found in Proposition~\ref{prop:tour}}.
+\item If the considered graph is Hamiltonian, we derive explicit bounds for the sum of the MFPTs if we assume reversibility \blue{in Proposition~\ref{prop:ul_bound}}, and we show that we can obtain a strictly better solution by relaxing the reversibility assumption.

-\item We modify the Simultaneous Perturbation Stochastic Approximation (SPSA) algorithm \cite{spall1992multivariate} in the context of Markov chain optimization to solve possibly non-convex network optimization problems, both in the fixed support setting \blue{(see Theorem~\ref{thm:est_sfd_conv})}, as well as in the random support setting \blue{(see Theorem~\ref{thm:est_sfd_ran})}.
+\item We modify the Simultaneous Perturbation Stochastic Approximation (SPSA) algorithm \cite{spall1992multivariate, Sadegh_1997} specifically for the context of Markov chain optimization to solve possibly non-convex policy optimization problems, both in the fixed support setting \blue{(see Theorem~\ref{thm:est_sfd_conv})}, as well as in the random support setting \blue{(see Theorem~\ref{thm:est_sfd_ran})}.
+A key feature of our approach is a tailored perturbation and projection scheme that guarantees all iterates remain valid Markov chains, thereby respecting the hard constraints intrinsic to the problem of Markov chain optimization.
 Concurrently, we allow for constraining the stationary distribution of the Markov chain.
 We show that our method outperforms a benchmark in terms of scalability and can seamlessly integrate an online optimization approach.
 Our relatively simple yet powerful extension of SPSA underscores the versatility of first-order methods in studying network connectivity.

 \item We demonstrate our approach in the context of surveillance applications taken from \cite{patel2015robotic}.
 Specifically, by relaxing the reversibility assumption, we can design much more efficient stochastic surveillance algorithms for the fastest detection of intruders and anomalies in networks, both in the fixed support setting and in the random support setting. \end{itemize}